 The normal ferry is the classic ferry type.
 This is a large vessel with the slowest speed of all types.
 However, it provides a very fun ferry ride to the Greek islands as travelers can stay at the deck and enjoy the vast blue sea.
 These conventional ferries have open decks, semi-enclosed decks, indoor salons, air type seats as well as cabins for 2-4 passengers, cabins for pets and disabled, and car garages.
 Cabins are very convenient for long or overnight trips to the Greek islands.

 These simple ferries are the cheapest option for Greek ferry trips, which is why they are largely preferred by passengers who travel on a budget or by passengers who do not mind spending more time on board.
-Greek ferry companies with conventional ferries are Blue Star that runs schedules to the Cyclades islands, the Dodecanese and Eastern Aegean, as well as Minoan Lines that operates routes to Crete and Italy.
+Ferry companies with conventional ferries are Blue Star which runs schedules to the Cyclades islands, the Dodecanese and Eastern Aegean, as well as Minoan Lines which operates routes to Crete and Italy.

 High speed ferry